OWASP/www-policy/legal/bylaws.md

 ### SECTION 4.07 Participation

 Participation in OWASP activities (conferences, meetings, mailings lists, projects, etc.) does not require membership, but is subject to adherence to the OWASP Code of Ethics, and OWASP leaders may revoke the privilege of participation to those who choose not to abide by that code.
-Notification of such a revocation must be made to the individual in writing, with the OWASP Board of Directors CC’d for inclusion in the Foundation records.
+Notification of such a revocation must be made to the individual in writing, with the OWASP Board of Directors copied in order for the updating of the Foundation's records.
 If an individual believes that this revocation is unjustified, then they have the option to appeal the decision by notifying the OWASP Board of Directors in writing within 14 days of the original notification.

 ## ARTICLE V - ADVISORY BOARDS, COMMITTEES AND LOCAL CHAPTERS

 ### SECTION 5.01 Committees

 Establishment.
 The Board of Directors may, by resolution adopted by a majority of the Directors in office, establish one or more Board sub-committees (e.g, fundraising, finance, audit, or executive), Advisory Boards, or Committees.
-These will be held to the core purpose and core values as outlined in Sections 1.02 and 1.03.
+These will be subject to compliance with the core purpose and core values as outlined in Sections 1.02 and 1.03.
 Committees are formed and governed by the Committees Policy, and are limited the Charter's purpose and scope.
 As a Committee Charter might devolve powers currently held by the Board or the Foundation to the Committee, any such devolution to a Committee will require a 2/3rd majority vote.

 ### SECTION 5.02 Local Chapters